romana/romana.github.io/how/background.md

 These designs are popular because of their simplicity and performance and are often used as the underlay network for cloud deployments.
 Unlike layer 2 networks [running STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol), they can take advantage layer 3 protocols such as [ECMP](https://en.wikipedia.org/wiki/Equal-cost_multi-path_routing) to take advantage of all available physical links between network devices.
 In addition, they frequently take advantage of [route aggregation]( http://www.linktionary.com/r/route_aggregation.html) to further simplify operations.

-Briefly stated, route aggregation is a method of simplifying router configuration by minimizing the number of routes a network device needs to maintain.
+Briefly stated, route aggregation is a method used to simplify router configuration by minimizing the number of routes a network device needs to maintain.
 This is achieved by assigning network addresses in a way that is 'topologically significant'.
 That is, each router gets assigned a portion of the entire IP address range based on where the router is located in the network topology.
 By organizing the addresses hierarchically, the number of routes needed to reach every endpoint is reduced.

 The diagram below shows how route aggregation makes all endpoints in the network reachable with just a few routes configured on the leaf and spine devices.
 It illustrates how a 10/8 network (with up to 16M IP addresses) could be partitioned across two spines and four leaves so that each spine port forwards packets to one of four /10 networks (one on each leaf) and each leaf forwards packets to one of 64 ports configured with a /16 network.